 What’s in a name?
 That which we call a rose By any other name would smell as sweet.

-This comes soon after the infamous “wherefore art thou Romeo” which actually means why is he called Romeo, not where is Romeo, as many mistakenly assume.
+This comes soon after the infamous quote from Romeo and Juliet “wherefore art thou Romeo” which actually means why is he called Romeo, not where is Romeo, as many mistakenly assume.
 Here, Juliet is lamenting that Romeo bears the name Montague as that family is at war with Juliet’s own.
 She tries to reason out of her conundrum by pondering the importance of a name using a wonderful metaphor that has stood the test of time.

 Now is the winter of our discontent